lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

     bitmap as *const c_void  //  To the digit bitmap
 ) ? ;                        //  Quit in case of error
 ```

+casting

+c interface

+low level

+raw pointer

+*bitmap = 123;

+we cant do this even by casting the type

+## Declare the method

 `self` and `state` come from the method declaration: [`lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L181)